CenturyLink tower modem setup

 • Make sure the outlet is live.
 You can test this by plugging in another electrical device, and/or try another outlet.

-• Check your order confirmation to make sure you've got the right date that your service is scheduled to start.
+• Check your order confirmation to make sure you've got the right date.
+Wait until 7 p.m. on the service start date to attempt setup, unless you receive an email before that saying that service is ready and active.

-Setting up new service?
+Starting new service?
 Please note that a phone jack is required to set up CenturyLink internet service in your home.
 If you don't have a jack, chat with us to have one installed.